Get News & Updates Directly To Your Inbox

 Myth 2: Everyone experiences stress in the same way.
 Something that triggers stress in one person may not in another individual.
 Understanding what makes you feel stressed is an important step.
 It’s key to finding ways to avoid triggers so you can fend off stress or better cope with it when it strikes.

 Myth 3: Some stress is good for you.
-It's important to differentiate between stressors and those things that can excite you to action.
-If you are feeling worried, anxious or depressed, these feelings can be harmful to your overall wellbeing.
+It's important to know the difference between stressors and things that can excite you to action.
+If you feel worried, anxious or depressed, these feelings can be harmful to your overall wellbeing.
 On the other hand, goal-setting and striving to meet deadlines can be good for you.
 It can motivate you to be your best.

 Stress also raises your heart rate and blood pressure, making your heart work harder.
 Over time, this may damage your blood vessels and contribute to heart disease.

 Because stress can cause many health issues, one of the best things you can do is learn ways to manage it.
 A few simple steps can help you get started.
 Try a deep- breathing break.
 Go for a walk.
 Build in some time to relax each day.
 Catch up with a friend, watch a favorite movie or take a nap.
 Do things that help you step away from the fray.